-The following table sets forth the Republic's total official international reserves, expressed in (i) U.S. dollar equivalents and (ii) the number months of imports and Government external debt repayments, in each case at the end of the periods indicated.
-These reserves consist of foreign exchang gold, SDRs and a reserve position with the IMF.
-Indonesia complies with the IMF's Special Data Dissemination Standard requirement on internation reserves and foreign exchange currency liquidity.
+The following table sets forth the Republic's total official international reserves, expressed in (i) U.S. dollar equivalents and (ii) the number of months imports and Government external debt repayments, in each case at the end of the periods indicated.
+These reserves consist of foreign exchange, gold, SDRs and a reserve position with the IMF.
+Indonesia complies with the IMF's Special Data Dissemination Standard requirement on international reserves and foreign exchange currency liquidity.